RosieTrainor/BookShelf/README.md

 -- SECRET_KEY : {your_secret_key}

 Navigate to the deploy tab.
-Connect to Github and select your project repository.
+Connect to GitHub and select your project repository.
 Select 'Manual Deploy' and choose the branch you want to deploy from.
 Click 'Deploy Branch'.